boingyman/custom-bingo/README.md

 4. Open the JPG file at the output path you gave to confirm the input values were used to create the board.

 # Requirements
-This script uses the [Pillow](https://pypi.org/project/pillow/) to write a bingo board to an image file.
+This script uses [Pillow](https://pypi.org/project/pillow/) to write a bingo board to an image file.

 # Additional Details
 I don't plan to update or maintain this regularly.